 Have you ever felt like you have done enough of procrastinating?
 I have, several times, but the thing with procrastination is that it is one habit that adamantly refuses to leave.

 I understand how distraught, angry, and irritated you feel while facing the terrible effects of procrastination.
-But don’t worry because there is something you can do to tackle the procrastination problem.
+But don’t worry because there is something you can do to tackle the procrastination problem with meditation for mindfulness.
 You can practice mindfulness.
 In this article, I will discuss with you how mindfulness can help you to stop procrastinating.

 Problems procrastinators face: